 Every Nigerian party has featured these adorable balls of puff puff.
 If you go to a Nigerian party and they do not serve you puff puff, it’s not legit.
 Take my word for it.
 Personally every time I think of puff puff, I can almost hear the owambe (party) music and smell that party rice. (doing a mini dance as i’m writing this).
 What I have realized however, with puff puff is that it doesn’t have to be type cast to the small chops basket on your table.
 It’s amazing all by itself or however you choose to dress it up.
 Some people choose to make their puff puffs with very little sugar and then use more sugar as a topping.
 Whatever your preferred style of serving this yummy goodness, it’s guaranteed to make your tummy glad.

 1 tsp nutmeg (optional)

 5 Tablespoons Sugar (You may add more if you like)

 2 cups of Warm water – or add more till the mix is a paste

-Mix all ingredients together and add the yeast and mix well into a smooth paste.
+Mix all ingredients together to make sure everything is incorporated and add the yeast mix slowly and mix well into a smooth paste.

-Cover with damp tea towel and allow to prove or double in size beat well again.
-This usually takes an hour depending on the type of yeast you have.
+Cover with a damp tea towel and allow to prove in a warm environment.
+It will double in size when risen but be sure to beat the mix again to cut it back to original size.
+This usually takes 30 minutes to an hour depending on the type of yeast you have.

 Deep Fry in hot vegetable oil in small balls until golden brown